Johnson, Cahill, Jagielka, Cole

 Ashley Cole is in line to receive his 100th international cap if he is selected ahead of the in-form Leighton Baines, while Gareth Barry misses out despite his fine performances for Manchester City.

 Real Madrid forward Kaka has missed the cut for Brazil, but Luis Fabiano and Ronaldinho have both been included by Luiz Felipe Scolari, as well as QPR goalkeeper Julio Cesar.

 Chelsea defender David Luiz is set to miss out on the game as he is suffering from a calf strain.

 |DID YOU KNOW?|

-- England has won only three of its 23 games with Brazil, losing 11 and drawing nine.
+- England have won only three of their 23 games with Brazil, losing 11 and drawing nine.

 - The Three Lions' winless run against the Selecao stretches back eight games - the last win came under Bobby Robson in 1990.

 - England won that game 1-0 courtesy of a goal from Gary Lineker.

 - Despite the poor run against Scolari's side, Brazil have only won two of their past 10 games at Wembley.